 (i) Why are people considered as resource?

-Answer: People are the greatest resource of the nation since they can make the best use of nature to create more resources when they have the knowledge, skill and technology to do so.
+Answer: People are considered a resource because it is their abilities, knowledge, and skills that turn natural elements into valuable resources.
 It is people with their demands and abilities that help in extracting the usefulness of all other resources.

 (ii) What are the causes for the uneven distribution of population in the world?